onflow/flow/agendas/2023/product-sync/2023-09-22-Protocol-Product-Sync.md

-Please add your topics of discussion here
+Please add your topics of discussion here.

 1. Spork downtime updates
    - Any update on the state migration duration?